Mini Xiangqi

 - A stale mate is considered a loss for the player that cannot move.

-- The chasing rules are not yet implemented in the engine used (Fairy-Stockfish), once this is supported (github issue) we will incorporate this rule(s) for Mini Xiangqi.
+- The chasing rules are not yet implemented in the engine used (Fairy-Stockfish), once this is supported (github issue) we will incorporate this rule(s) for Xiangqi.

 Notation